intel/mlir-extensions/docs/rfcs/20220804-ptensor/README.md

 ```

 ### Passes
-All passes which consume `ptensor`s and -operations comply to compute-follows-data: Generation of GPU-, distribution-, parallelization- et al. operations depend on the `team` and `device` attributes of input tensors.
-For example, if a tensor has the attribute "device='GPU'" then memory allocation operations must target the GPU.
+All passes which consume `ptensor`s and -operations comply to compute-follows-data: Generation of GPU-, distribution-, parallelization- et al. operations depend on the `dist` and `device` attributes of input tensors.

-#### --lower-ptensor
+#### --convert-ptensor-to-linalg
 This pass completely lowers ptensor operations:
-- __Tensor__: `ptensor.ptensor` will be type-converted to `tuple(tensor, AnyType, AnyType, AnyType)` representing the tensor, the device, the team and a runtime handle
+- __Tensor__: `ptensor.ptensor` will be type-converted to a RankedTensor
-  - the tuple elements `team`, `handle` and `device` are used to appropriately create necessary operations in __intel_sycl__ and __Dist__ dialects
-  - on function boundary (ReturnOp, callOp, functionOp) the ptensor will be expanded to 4 arguments: RankedTensor, device, team and handle.
+  - Wtihin the pass each PTensor gets "instantiated" by a `init_ptensor` which also accepts `team`, `handle` and `device`.
+This allows accessing device and distributed runtime attributes during lowering.
+  - function boundaries are currently not handled explicitly. device and dist information will be lost and normal RankedTensors are exchanged.
 - __Linalg__: The actual functionality will be represented by one or more operations of the Linalg dialect.
 - __intel_sycl__: Appropriate `intel_sycl.device_region` will be put around operations which have inputs of type `ptensor.ptensor` with a non-null `device` attribute.
-- __Dist__: new dialect which deals with primitives to manage operations on distributed tensors.
-Operations from the `team` dialect will generated if input tensors have non-none `team` attributes.
 - utility dialects like __memref__, __shape__, __affine__, __func__ and __arith__

-Combining conversions to multiple dialects keeps analysis simple and allows effective code generation.
-Some operations require interleaving operations from various dialects.
-Separate passes would become unnecessarily complicated because they need to understand the context (which we know while we convert ptensor).
-For instance, distributed `arange` requires various interactions with __Dist__ interleaving process-local operation in __Linalg__; a simple wrap of the local operation is not feasible.

-It constitutes an error if an operation has multiple (input and output) arguments of type ptensor and their `device` attribute is not the same on all ptensor arguments.
-If the `device` attribute is not the default device, a region is created and populated with the input op.

-Similarly, it constitutes an error if an operation has multiple (input and output) arguments of type ptensor and their `team` attribute is not the same on all ptensor arguments.

 Complicated computation kernels might be simply replaced with a an appropriate library call to MKL or alike.

-Possible parameters to this pass could be flags to ignore `team` attributes.

 ##### Example:
 ```